-Serve these easy to make Chocolate and Dulce de Leche Brownies any time you want to impress your friends and family.
-They are so delicious people are going to want you to share this recipe with them.
+Serve these easy-to-make Chocolate and Dulce de Leche Brownies any time you want to impress your friends and family.
+Fudgy brownies with gooey caramel and chocolate syrup are simply irresistible.

 These brownies should be outlawed.
 They are too rich and gooey.
 They are simple to make.
 Want to know the secret?
 A box of Betty Crocker Supreme Triple Chunk Brownie mix is the key.